Tilting Approximate Models: Asymptotic Properties

 The uniform consistency of the estimator is shown by first proving pointwise consistency and then stochastic equicontinuity of the objective function.
-Details of the proof are in Appendix A. Under misspecification, the estimator is consistent for $\psi_{0}^{\star}$, which we define below. \begin{Definition} The pseudo-true value $\psi_{0}^{\star}$ is the value of $\psi\in\Psi$ that minimizes the Kullback-Leibler $(\mathbf{KL})$ distance between $H(X|Z,\varphi)$ and $\mathbb{P}(X|Z)$, which is decomposed as follows:
+Details of the proof are in Appendix \hyperref[AppA]{A}.
+Under fixed misspecification, the estimator is consistent for $\psi_{0}^{\star}$, defined below. \begin{Definition} The true value is denoted by $\psi_{0}$.
+The pseudo-true value $\psi_{0}^{\star}$ is the $\psi\in\Psi$ that minimizes the Kullback-Leibler $(\mathbf{KL})$ distance between $H(X,Z,\psi)$ and $\mathbb{P}(X,Z)$, decomposed as follows: